midnqp/midnqp/README.md

 - `DarisOne` The one-stop merged-information StackOverFlow, built in Nodejs.
 One perfect answer to your question/topic with all you need to know.
 - `alhamd-vanilla` Specifications for building hyper-performant & long-term-maintainable Node.js architectures.
 - `libavoidrepetition-c` Builtins of Python implemented in C. Blazing-fast performance with unsophisticated codebase now in C.
-- `alhamd-js` Tooling for alhamd-vanilla.
-Integrates with Node.js swiftly to eliminate the 'M' of the MVC architecture.
+- `alhamd-js` Tooling for alhamd-vanilla, to develop web infrastructures in a remarkably short amount of time.
+Totally eliminates the "Model" part of the MVC architecture.
+- `alhamd-linux` A bootable operating system living upon a simple-most minimal layer over a minified compilation of the Linux kernel.